-ARM C Language Extensions 2.0.
+Arm C Language Extensions 2.0.

-1.54 -mthumb
+1.53 -mthumb

-Requests that the compiler targets the T32 or Thumb® instruction sets.
+Requests that the compiler targets the T32 instruction set.

-Most ARMv7-A (and earlier) processors support two instruction sets: the ARM instruction set, and the Thumb instruction set.
-ARMv8-A AArch32 continues to support these two instruction sets, but they are renamed as A32 and T32 respectively.
-ARMv8-A additionally introduces the A64 instruction set, used in the AArch64 execution state.
+Most Armv7-A (and earlier) processors support two instruction sets.
+These are the A32 instruction set (formerly ARM), and the T32 instruction set (formerly Thumb).
+Armv8-A processors in AArch32 state continue to support these two instruction sets, but with additional instructions.
+The Armv8-A processors additionally introduce the A64 instruction set, used in the AArch64 execution state.